Security Engineering for ISO 21434: Approach by Example

 The last activity in the risk assessment is risk treatment decision.
-Our machinery enables the automated recommendation of security patterns to mitigate identified threats.
-To this end, we specify reasoning principles for (1) \emph{Mitigation}: which threats can be mitigated by a given deployed security pattern and which threats cannot be mitigated.
+The machinery enables the automated recommendation of security patterns to mitigate identified threats.
+To this end, reasoning principles are specified for (1) \emph{Mitigation}: which threats can be mitigated by a given deployed security pattern and which threats cannot be mitigated.
 (2) \emph{Security Pattern Recommendation:} which security patterns, \eg, Firewall or Security Monitor, can be used and where exactly they should be deployed to mitigate threats that have not yet been mitigated.

-We run our machinery on the headlamp system.
-Our machinery recommended to use a firewall to mitigate the identified threat.
+The machinery recommended to use a firewall to mitigate the identified threat.
 The architecture of the headlamp system with a firewall is depicted in~Figure~\ref{fig:firewall-security-pattern}.
 A firewall is deployed between the Gateway ECU and the headlamp system.
 The goal is to mitigate malicious incoming flows from public elements such as Bluetooth, Cellular or OBD-II connector.

-In summary, our machinery can automate the following parts of the ISO 21434 risk assessment: \begin{itemize} \item identification of threats given damage scenarios (threat scenario identification) \item identification of the attacker's path to exploit identified threats (attack path analysis) \item calculation of the overall level of an attacker's path (attack feasibility rating) given the assigned level to each attack step of an attack path \item calculation of the risk value for each identified threat (risk determination) \item recommendation of security patterns to mitigate identified threats (risk treatment decision) \end{itemize}
+In summary, the machinery can automate the following parts of the ISO 21434 risk assessment: \begin{itemize} \item identification of threats given damage scenarios (threat scenario identification) \item identification of the attacker's path to exploit identified threats (attack path analysis) \item calculation of the overall level of an attacker's path (attack feasibility rating) given the assigned level to each attack step of an attack path \item calculation of the risk value for each identified threat (risk determination) \item recommendation of security patterns to mitigate identified threats (risk treatment decision), explicitly suggesting where to deploy them in the architecture \end{itemize}